Serious Concerns About Many Popular Brands of Dog Treats

 These companies also manufacture most of the UK's processed pet foods, such as Bakers, Pedigree, Hills, Science Plan, Royal Canin, Purina and Eukanuba to name but a few.

-I have written articles about most of these brands and they are a real eye-opener.
-(2) Bakers and Pedigree and (3) Royal Canin, Burns and Hills Science Plan
+I have also written articles about most of these brands and they are a real eye-opener.
+(2) Bakers and Pedigree and (3) Royal Canin, Burns and Hills Science Plan The big four mentioned above also make many of the bestselling treats; some with unhealthy fats plus very high-calorie contents.

-The ingredients in gravy bones are in my opinion appalling, all but one are deemed contentious according to one of the leading reviewers regarding dog food and treats (5) All About Dog Food
+The ingredients in gravy bones/biscrok are in my opinion appalling, all but one are deemed contentious, according to one of the leading experts and reviewers of dog food and treats (5) All About Dog Food

-Pedigree Dentastix is another that is an absolute shocker.
-It is frightening what's in it, yet it one of the most popular treats on the market and people actually believe it is good for their dog.
+Pedigree Dentastix: This is another that is an absolute shocker.
+It is frightening what's in it, yet it is one of the most popular treats on the market.
+What surprises me is that people actually believe it is good for their dogs.

 Natural Poultry Flavor is made from animal digest that has not yet undergone decomposition or rotting.
 The ‘digest’ is chemically treated with heat, acids and enzymes to produce the final concentrated flavour found in Dentastix.

 When you read between the lines on your current pet food labels, you may find that the end product does not contain any real or fresh meat at all.
-This clever trick used by big pet food manufacturers means that only a small amount of ‘chicken digest’ is needed to make a ‘chicken flavoured dog treat’
+This clever, but I believe unscrupulous trick, is used by a number of pet food manufacturers.
+That fact is that only a small amount of ‘chicken digest’ is needed to make a ‘chicken flavoured dog treat’

 (1) Free-range animals.